piano-man/piano-man.github.io/aboutme.md

 The areas of Blockchain, Security and Privacy, IOT and Quantum Computing seem particularly intriguing to me.

-I have extensively used React js for frontend development, javascrpt with a node compiler for backend as well as C and C++ for application development but I prefer not limiting myself by languages and framworks.
+I have extensively used React js for frontend development, javascrpt with a node compiler for backend as well as C and C++ for application development but I prefer not limiting myself by languages and frameworks.
 I am passionate about Computer Science and development therefore I like experimenting with different languages and frameworks and use the one most suitable for the task at hand.